mthd98/Machine_Learning_Bootcamps/README.md

 # AI DOJO Machine Learning Bootcamp

-This is the repository for The Machine Learning Bootcamp published by [AI DOJO](https://github.com/TheAIDojo).
+This is the repository for The Machine Learning Bootcamp Created for [AI DOJO](https://github.com/TheAIDojo).
 It contains all the Bootcamp code with supporting project files necessary to work through the code.

 ## Requirements and Setup